Interested in working on research with me?

 Qualified candidates are expected to meet several of the following recommended criteria:

-• University-level coursework in computer science, and especially in algorithms, data structures, complexity, and databases.
+- University-level coursework in computer science, and especially in algorithms, data structures, machine learning, and databases.

-• Prior research experience on projects that led to peer-reviewed publications.
+- Prior research experience on projects (ideally related to my lab's work) that led to peer-reviewed publications.